 Placencia, Belize resident Gary Peterson extols the virtues of the Belizean barbecue.
 If you’re a meat lover, Belize really could be a place to get comfy in.
+This article contains a link (or links) to Amazon, from which, as an Amazon Associate, this website will earn a small commission if you make any purchases.

 They’re in every village large and small, on the side of the road or in front of homes.
 The smells permeating from these black charcoal or propane tanks make you delirious.